 In my opinion, you might benefit from paying close attention to the beverages that trigger your acid reflux and only consuming beverages that you know you’re able to tolerate.

 I recommend opting for energy drinks that are sugar-free and have lower amounts of caffeine.
 That way, you’ll find that they don’t upset your stomach too much and cause unwanted side effects.

 Can Monster energy drink cause heartburn?

 Monster hasn’t been known to cause heartburn.
-But if you have GERD or persistent heartburns, you may experience symptoms of heartburn after drinking Monster.
-This is because Monster contains large amounts of caffeine, sugars and additives, all of which are possible triggers for heartburn.
+But if you have GERD or persistent heartburn, you may experience symptoms of heartburn after drinking Monster.
+This is because Monster contains large amounts of caffeine, sugars, and additives, all of which are possible triggers for heartburn.

 Monster contains 179mg of caffeine and 59g of added sugars.
 Even for people with no acid reflux, these quantities are massive.